-The master’s program in Sustainable Urban Planning and Design focuses on the interrelationship between the built environment and social, economic and institutional forces.
-The program provides professionals with a profound and broad understanding of the multiple factors in sustainable urban development.
+The master’s programme in Sustainable Urban Planning and Design focuses on the interrelationship between the built environment and social, economic and institutional forces.
+The programme provides professionals with a profound and broad understanding of the multiple factors in sustainable urban development.
 Students are trained to alter planning and design practices to respond to the environmental conditions and societal needs of the future.

 Sustainable Urban Planning and Design at KTH

-The program offers three study profiles pursued through recommended course combinations, which represent different professional competencies involved in sustainable urban planning and design.
+The programme offers three specialisations pursued through recommended course combinations, which represent different professional competences involved in sustainable urban planning and design.
 Students can also broaden their knowledge by making their own combinations of courses.
-During the program, students interact across the profiles in courses and projects that foster a mutual exchange of knowledge and ideas.
+During the programme, students interact across the specialisations in courses and projects that foster a mutual exchange of knowledge and ideas.

-All students take part in the introductory course that presents the subject and deepens understanding of how practices of planning and design can enhance sustainable urban development.
-Following this course, students specialize in one of the profiles through a number of elective courses addressing different methodological, theoretical and practical aspects of urban design and planning.
-The spring term includes a mandatory course which aims to develop students’ research skills within the scope of the program.
+All students take part in the introduction course that presents the subject and deepens understanding of how practices of planning and design can enhance sustainable urban development.
+After this course, students choose one of the specialisations with recommended courses addressing different methodological, theoretical and practical aspects of urban design and planning.
+The spring term includes a mandatory course which aims to develop students’ research skills within the scope of the programme.

-The third semester deepens students’ study profiles by integrating accumulated knowledge into applied project work.
+The third term deepens the students’ specialisation by integrating accumulated knowledge into applied project work.
 Projects are supported by a number of core courses highlighting conceptual and analytical approaches.
-The program concludes with a degree project, which is carried out in the fourth term.
+The programme concludes with a degree project, which is carried out in the fourth term.
 The degree project provides students with an opportunity to investigate a problem in-depth, under the supervision of experienced practitioners and researchers.

 Urban planning, social sustainability, regional development, public space, urban form, green cities, community participation, sustainable transport, urbanism, resilience.